maduhu/interop-functional-tests/run_functional_tests.md

+# Running the Interop Functional Test

+We have a new and improved means to run the Interop Functional Test.

 ## Dependencies

-	The ModusBox’s Interop Functional tests are based on several Java frameworks and therefore requires Java 1.8 to run.
+	The Interop Functional tests are based on several Java frameworks and therefore requires Java 1.8 to run.
 	Additionally, all of the Interop projects are Apache Maven based for build automation, so Maven is required as well.
 	Git is needed to check out the source code from our GitHub software repository.

+	Now that we can run the functional tests directly on the server, these dependencies are already resolved.

 ## Functional Tests

-	Currently there are two basic types of functional tests in the interop-functional-tests project:
+	There are two basic types of functional tests in the interop-functional-tests project:

-	1. API functional tests specific to testing the functionality of the Interop- projects DirectoryFunctionalTest.java ILPLedgerAdapterFunctionalTest.java SPSPBackendServiceFunctionalTests.java SPSPClientProxyFunctionalTest.java UserRegistrationFunctionalTests.java
+###	1. API functional tests specific to testing the functionality of the Interop- projects
+		DirectoryFunctionalTest.java
+		ILPLedgerAdapterFunctionalTest.java
+		SPSPBackendServiceFunctionalTests.java
+		SPSPClientProxyFunctionalTest.java
+		UserRegistrationFunctionalTests.java
-	2) End-to-end USSD Functional Test that exercises every layer of L1P USSDFunctionalTest.java
+###	2. End-to-end USSD Functional Test that exercises every layer of L1P
+		USSDFunctionalTest.java